Cyborg2900/Game_of_Life/README.md

-# Project Introduction: Basic Game of Life Web Application
+# Basic Game of Life Web Application

 Welcome to the Basic Game of Life Web Application!
 This project is a simple implementation of John Horton Conway's "Game of Life" using basic HTML, CSS, and JavaScript.
 The Game of Life is a cellular automaton that follows a set of simple rules to simulate the evolution of cells on a grid.